-It’s not always easy to support your team with a subject which brings about such extreme feelings as numeracy.
+It’s not always easy to support your team with a subject which brings about such anxieties as numeracy.
 National Numeracy has worked with employers all over the country to help them turn their staff from maths phobics into confident number crunchers.

 Here's our top tips for making it work: